unclenachoduh/yelp12/report.md

 ### Extractive Summarization

 The summarization engine used in this project is an extractive system.
-Extractive summarization uses segments that are present in the system to compile a condensed representation of the entire body and is the counterpart to abstractive summarization, which generates original summary text. *Source*.
+Extractive summarization uses segments that are present in the system to compile a condensed representation of the entire body and is the counterpart to abstractive summarization, which generates original summary text (Extractive Summarization).

 ### Modified tf-idf